slip-slap/slip-slap.github.io/_posts/2017-03-08-language-english-body-genetics.md

 6. locus
 7. allele
 8. penetrance
+9. pulled his teeth, burn off his fingerprint
+1. arm folded

 #### Phrase
 1. get down on your knees
 2. I am in no position to ask you do anything
+3. the position you put me in